 |Deprecation date||Pismo Bulletin and Changelog|

 |90, 60, 30, 15, and 7 days before decommissioning||Pismo Bulletin|

 The URL for an endpoint includes an element specifying the version of the API it uses.
 For example, in the URL

 https://api-sandbox.pismolabs.io/events/v1/timeline, the v1 element indicates that it uses version 1 of the API for that endpoint.
 For more information about endpoint structure, see Environments.

 Your API version controls what parameters you can send in requests and which ones you receive in the responses.
 So, if you’re using an older version of an API, you should upgrade to the latest version to take advantage of new functionality or improved processing.
 To see if there are any new API versions available, check out the Pismo Changelog and the latest version of the documentation.

-In exceptional cases, Pismo may maintain a legacy API alongside an upgraded one.
-In these cases, you should use the latest API version for all new development, to avoid rework when the legacy API eventually is deprecated.
+In exceptional cases, Pismo may maintain an outdated API alongside a current one.
+In these cases, you should use the latest API version for all new development.
+This will help to avoid rework when the outdated API eventually is deprecated.